renikaul/YF_Brazil/data_raw/environmental/EnvCovar-metadata.md

 ## Fire

-**Downloaded**: Data is the LANCE Activive Fire Dataset (MCD14ML).
+**Downloaded**: Data is the LANCE Active Fire Dataset (MCD14ML).
 It is point data on fires (detected at the 1 km resolution), with date and time attributes.
 It was downloaded for 2001 - 2014 via https://earthdata.nasa.gov/earth-observation-data/near-real-time/firms/active-fire-data.

 **Spatial and Temporal Resolution**: Vector data (i.e. points) by date and time.
 Combined into number of fires per municipality per month via `fireProcess.R`

 **Filename**: fires.csv

+## Primate Maps

+**Downloaded**: Data is the IUCN Redlist of Terrestrial Mammal Shapefiles (http://www.iucnredlist.org/technical-documents/spatial-data).

+**Spatial and Temporal Resolution**: